Chapter 2 : The Fool On the Hill

 She agreed, so after serving her he went into the kitchen to fetch himself a glass.
-When he returned he lingered over the memorabilia laden table contemplatively.
+When he returned he looked down at the memorabilia laden table.
 “May I?” he asked, gesturing to the pail of trading cards.

 Rolf nodded without looking up.

 Kanwal sat down and began leafing through the box.
 “I must say, this is quite a collection you have.”